-Baseline Not Baseline • Integrity and ethical values Privacy policies and procedures • Commitment to competence In general: Board of directors or audit committee participation Management philosophy and operating style Organizational structure Assignment of authority and responsibility • The Control Environment is the foundation for all other aspects of internal control and, therefore, it is essential that the service organization describe the appropriate information in the description of controls based on what is relevant to the user organizations.
-HR policies and proceduresRisk assessmentInformation and communication The service auditor is also responsible for evaluating/ testing the information included in the control environment description.
-Management is not procluded from precenting. • Monitoring • Management is not precluded from presenting relevant aspects of its control environment in the form of a control objective with applicable controls listed.
+Baseline Not Baseline Integrity and ethical values Privacy policies and procedures Commitment to competence In general: Board of directors or audit committee participation Management philosophy and operating style Organizational structure Assignment of authority and responsibility HR policies and procedures Risk assessment Information and communication The Control Environment is the foundation for all other aspects of internal control and, therefore, it is essential that the service organization describe the appropriate information in the description of controls based on what is relevant to the user organizations.
+The service auditor is also responsible for evaluating/testing the information included in the control environment description.
+Monitoring Management is not precluded from presenting relevant aspects of its control environment in the form of a control objective with applicable controls listed.